ullmanj/SendIt/README.md

 HOME SCREEN
-- add "loading" screen that leads to update interests
+- [DONE] add "loading" screen that leads to update interests
 - [if time] add some sort of plane animation to the home screen

 MAP SCREEN